-Nick Beim focuses primarily on consumer, software, data intelligence and fintech investments, with a particular affinity for online marketplaces and new machine learning applications.
+Nick Beim focuses primarily on data intelligence, software, consumer and fintech investments, with a particular affinity for new machine learning applications.
 He blogs on the economics of innovation at www.nickbeim.com.

-Nick led the initial venture investments in a number of today’s leading machine learning innovators including Dataminr, a pioneer in the field of real-time information discovery that applies machine learning to social media and other large public data sets; Percipient.ai, a computer vision analytics platform for national and corporate security; and Intent Media, which enables ecommerce companies to monetize their customer intent data assets with dynamic segmentation and on-site advertising.
+Nick led the initial venture investments in a number of today’s leading machine learning innovators including Dataminr, a pioneer in the field of real-time information discovery that applies machine learning to social media and other large public data sets; Percipient.ai, a computer vision analytics platform for national and corporate security; and Intent Media, which enables ecommerce companies to monetize their customer intent data assets with dynamic segmentation.

 Prior to joining Venrock, Nick was a General Partner at Matrix Partners and worked in the technology groups at McKinsey and Goldman Sachs.